 Locations can be used to identify logical and/or physical locations where SIP Entities reside for purposes of bandwidth management and call admission control.
-A single Location was defined for the enterprise.
-The screens below show the addition of the Location named Main, which includes all equipment at the enterprise including Communication Manager, Session Manager and the Avaya SBCE.
+A single Location was defined for the enterprise even though multiple subnets were used.
+The screens below show the addition of the Location named VNJ Lab, which includes all equipment at the enterprise including Communication Manager, Session Manager and the Avaya SBCE.